san-sei/documents/content/en/docs/administration/enrollment.md

 ## Import from CSV file
-From the action button at the top left, click “import users -> Import from a CSV file” to open the wizard below.
+From the button at the top left, click “import users -> Import from a CSV file” to open the wizard below.

 Then click “Select” to open the “openfile dialouge” and choose a CSV file from which you want to import users from.
 Click Next.